The page has been translated by Gen AI.

 The constraints of Virtual Server Auto-Scaling are as follows.

-Number of Virtual Servers per Auto-Scaling Group50 or less
+Number of Virtual Servers per Auto-Scaling Group50 or fewer

 Number of policies per Auto-Scaling Group12 or fewer